isomerpages/isomer-designacademy/_learning-modules/Website Navigation.md

 *   The customer goes to the supermarket to look for canned soup.
 *   Once inside, he starts scanning for signs that lead to the different departments in the store, such as “Food”, “Cleaning”, or “Appliances”.
 *   The customer heads over to the “Food” department accordingly.

-*   The “Food” department contains separate aisles that further segment into “Fresh food”, “Condiments”, and “Instant food”.
-The customer heads towards the “Instant food” aisle as it would likely contain the canned soup he is looking for.
+*   The “Food” department further segments into separate aisles like “Fresh food”, “Condiments”, and “Instant food”.
+The customer heads toward the “Instant food” aisle containing the canned soup he is looking for.

 As shown in this example, well-structured department signs and product categories are essential to ensure that customers can quickly scan through the supermarket to get to the area they need.